-Research shows that more daily instructional time can yield bigger benefits for children.27 While some part-day programs have shown strong results, most highly effective programs provide full-day preschool.
+Research shows that more daily instructional time can yield bigger benefits for children.
+While some partday programs have shown strong results, most of the highly effective programs provide full-day preschool.
 Full-day preschool appears to be particularly effective for low-income children.
-An evaluation of the long-term impact of the Chicago Child-Parent Centers, for example, showed that children attending the program for a full day scored better on measures of social-emotional development, math and reading skills, and physical health than similar children attending the program part day.28 An analysis of national Head Start data also suggests that children who enrolled in the program full day performed better in reading and math.29
+An evaluation of the long-term impact of the Chicago Child-Parent Centers, for example, showed that children attending the program for a full day scored better on measures of social-emotional development, math and reading skills, and physical health than similar children attending the program part day.
+A national evaluation of Head Start also suggests that children who enrolled in the program full day performed better in reading and math.

 Attending preschool for more than one year can also benefit children.
-While children appear to reap the greatest benefit from their first year in a program, most studies find that children who attend preschool for two or three years do better than those who attend for one year.30 A recent study of the Chicago Child-Parent Centers, for instance, showed that children who enrolled at age three and stayed for two years were less likely to need special education services and less likely to commit crimes later in life compared with children who started preschool at age four.31
+While children appear to reap the greatest benefit from their first year in a program, most studies find that children who attend preschool for two or three years do better than those who attend for one year.
+A recent study of the Chicago Child-Parent Centers, for instance, showed that children who enrolled at age three and stayed for two years were less likely to need special education services and less likely to commit crimes later in life compared with children who started preschool at age four.

-Appropriate class size and teacher-student ratio The most successful preschool programs have small class sizes and low teacher-student ratios.
+Appropriate class size and teacher-student ratio

+The most successful preschool programs have small class sizes and low teacher-student ratios.

 Having fewer students in a classroom and more staff facilitates high-quality interactions between teachers and children.
-Although there is little research on the optimal number, a class size of 20 with a student-to-staff ratio of 10:1 is the largest acceptable by general professional standards.32 Programs that have shown very strong child outcomes, including Perry Preschool and New Jersey's Abbott Preschool Program, have class sizes with low student-tostaff ratios.
+Although there is little research on the optimal number, a class size of 20 with a student-to-staff ratio of 10:1 is the largest acceptable by general professional standards.
+Programs that have shown very strong child outcomes, including Perry Preschool and New Jersey's Abbott Preschool Program, have class sizes with low student-to-staff ratios.
 Perry Preschool capped classes at 12 students, with two teachers per class.
 New Jersey's Abbott Preschool Program allows for a maximum of 15 students per classroom, also with two staff members.
+While California is one of only eight state-funded preschool programs that do not specify a maximum class size, it requires a student-to-staff ratio of 8:1.

-Comprehensive program assessments Exemplary early childhood systems assess program quality in terms of both structure and classroom interactions.
+Comprehensive program assessments

+Exemplary early childhood systems assess program quality in terms of both structure and classroom interactions.

 Structural features and classroom interactions are important indicators of program quality.
-Traditionally, assessments of program quality primarily have relied on structural measures such as the National Institute for Early Education Research's 10 benchmarks of quality, which include indicators like class size and teacher qualifications.33 Recent research highlights the importance of also including measures of the quality of educational experiences, such as the nature of child-teacher interactions and the types of learning activities in which children engage.34 A review of the literature finds inconsistent evidence that structural quality features alone lead to improved child outcomes.
-However, a structural quality element such as small class size can facilitate learning when it is paired with high-quality teacher-child interactions, leading to improved outcomes for children.35
+Traditionally, assessments of program quality primarily have relied on structural measures such as the National Institute for Early Education Research's 10 benchmarks of quality, which include indicators like class size and teacher qualifications.
+Recent research highlights the importance of also including measures of the quality of educational experiences, such as the nature of child-teacher interactions and the types of learning activities in which children engage.
+A review of the literature finds inconsistent evidence that structural quality features alone lead to improved child outcomes.
+However, a structural quality element such as small class size can facilitate learning when it is paired with high-quality teacher-child interactions, leading to improved outcomes for children.

-Quality rating and improvement systems Many states use a QRIS to improve the quality of early education programs.
+Quality rating and improvement systems

+Many states use a QRIS to improve the quality of early education programs.